FederatedAI/FATE/python/federatedml/util/README.rst

 :params:

     :class_weight: str or dict, class weight dictionary or class weight computation mode.
 String value only accepts 'balanced'.
-If dict provided, key should be class(label), and weight will not be standardized.
+If dict provided, key should be class(label), and weight will not be normalized.

     :sample_weight_name: str, name of column which specifies sample weight.
-Obtained weight values extracted will be standardized.
+Obtained weight values extracted will be normalized.

     :need_run: bool, whether to run this module or not